 These vegan Christmas recipes are sure to make your holidays merry!
 Here you’ll find recipes for brunch, appetizers, side dishes, dinner main dishes, desserts, cookies, and treats, and even drinks!

-I have to be honest — I don’t really know what people usually eat on Christmas Day.
-Growing up, we usually ate the same dishes on Christmas that we had Thanksgiving, and I still pretty much cook the same foods for both holidays.
+I have to be honest — I don’t really know what people usually eat for dinner on Christmas Day.
+Growing up, we usually ate the same dishes on Christmas that we had Thanksgiving.
+Now that I’m cooking my own vegan holiday meals, I still pretty much cook the same foods for both.
 They are some of my favorite dishes that I only make for special occasions, making these meals extra special.
-Here’s a list of some of my favorite recipes for a very merry vegan Christmas.
+Here’s a list of some of my favorite vegan Christmas recipes.

 Vegan BBQ Chik’n Taquitos – Easy to prepare taquitos are sure to be the star of your next party!

 Vegan Cheese & Zucchini Pinwheels – These raw pinwheels are the are the perfect appetizer for Thanksgiving, Christmas, or New Year’s Eve parties.